 Grieving sucks.
 It never ends and I will never feel better.
 I think what happens is one just gets used to this feeling and it becomes their new normal.

-Over the last few years, I have written quite a few posts about my parents and grieving.
+Over the last few years, I have written quite a few posts about grief and loss.

 When Grief Gets Complicated